-How to Fill Leaves with the Open Fill Fly Fish & Fishbone Stitch
+Fill Leaves with tHe Open Fill Fly Stitch & Fishbone Stitch

 When you fill in a shape it can be done using a closed fill or an open fill.
-A closed fill means your stitches will completely fill in your shape while an open fill will have some spaces where the fabric shows through.
+A closed fill means your stitches will completely fill in your shape to cover all of the fabric below.

 Open Fill Fly Stitch